 Once we’ve tried the splint method and your bite is proper and comfortable, if the TMD pain and problems continue, it might be more of an anatomical issue that should be examined by an oral surgeon to discuss surgical options.
 This is the last resort, so every method of trying to get comfortable should be tried before surgery.

-So back to our first question – can braces or Invisalign help with TMD problems?
-There is a lot of scientific research on the effect of orthodontic treatment as it relates to TMD, however the evidence is unclear.
+So back to our first question – can braces or aligners help with TMD problems?
+There is a lot of scientific research on the effect of orthodontic treatment as it relates to TMD, however, the evidence is unclear.
 I would never advise a patient with TMD problems that braces will fix everything.
 In my professional opinion, I do believe that aligning the teeth and fixing the bite can have some benefits to keeping you pain-free.
 In my treatment of thousands of patients, I have noticed that patients with imperfect bites tend to show more wear on their teeth than patients with perfect bites – and this theory has been proven by some research.
 Yes, braces can help TMD issues, but they are not a “guaranteed fix.”

-Dr. Nelson is an Orthodontic Specialist who completed his dental training at the Ivy League University of Pennsylvania and his orthodontic residency at the renown St. Louis University.
+Dr. Nelson is an Orthodontic Specialist who completed his dental training at the Ivy League University of Pennsylvania and his orthodontic residency at the renowned St. Louis University.
 You can request a consultation or call the office at (760) 290-3932 with additional questions.